Senior Lecturer Lars M Andersson

 Researcher Tommi Kotonen

 Tommi Kotonen is a political scientist and researcher at the University of Jyväskylä, Finland.
 Between 2018 and 2021 he worked as a research coordinator of the Academy of Finland profiling area Crises Redefined: Historical Continuity and Societal Change.
-Kotonen is one of the leading experts on radical nationalist movements in Finland, widely used by the media, and has also worked as a consultant and country expert in several government and NGO projects both in Finland and abroad, including preventive policing units and the Finnish Ministry of the Interior as well as the German Foreign Office.
-His publications include works on the history of radical nationalist movements, far-right subculture, political violence, and vigilantism.
+Kotonen is one of the leading experts on radical nationalist movements in Finland, widely used by the media, and has also worked as a consultant and country expert in several government and NGO projects both in Finland and abroad.
 Read more…

 Email:tommi.kotonen@jyu.fi